AndreasChristensen89/janken-bossu/README.md

    * Easily remember how to play the game
         * Hint is given when pressing play, and navigation to the rules page is easy
    * Easily be able to contact the developer with questions, feedback, any other inquiries
-        * Navigation to contact page is easy via hamburger, and contact form is simple to use
+        * Navigation to contact page is easy via hamburger, and contact form is simple to use with few input fields

 ## Strategy
 The purpose of this site is to create a simple to play game that entertains visually, and which does not require strategy to play.
 The goal for design was to create a simple play-interface as well as making it easy to access information with simple and clear design.